-The Programme of Risk Management Science has been the leading pioneer in nurturing well trained professionals in the risk management fields since its foundation in 2000.
+The Risk Management Science Programme has been the leading pioneer in nurturing well trained professionals in the risk management fields since its foundation in 2000.
 The Programme is suitable for students who have strong aspirations towards mathematical and scientific methodologies, and are interested to pursue a career in the financial industry and related areas.

 In Praise of Risk-takers

 Niko Man, a fourth-year student of the Risk Management Science programme, confessed that when she chose the major, she could hardly imagine how risk could ever be quantified or managed.
 ‘I have always been interested in and good at mathematics and computer programming, but was not sure how to turn these into my future career.
 Then I heard this programme requires both of these skills.
 That was all I knew about the programme, yet I somehow felt and liked the thrill of risk in taking it, so I jumped in.’

 Prof. Yau Chun-yip, Director of Studies of the programme, is aware that many people have little concept of risk management.
 He explained it by comparing it with quantitative finance: ‘Though risk management and quantitative finance have some similarity in content, in fact they should be regarded as two separate and distinctive disciplines.
 Broadly speaking, risk management is the assessing and managing of the exposure to risks—these risks include not only financial risk, but also health risk, legal risk, political risk, environmental risk and so on.
 On the other hand, quantitative finance focuses on the subfield of financial risk and is about the training of business and financial soft skills.’